History of the Catholic Church in Japan: San Felipe incident

-The turning point for Catholic missions was the San Felipe incident in 1596, where, in an attempt to recover his cargo, the Spanish captain of a shipwrecked trading vessel claimed that the missionaries were there to prepare Japan for conquest.
-These claims deepened Hideyoshi's suspicions of the foreign religion.
+The turning point for Catholic missions was the San Felipe incident in 1596, where, in an attempt to recover his cargo, the Spanish captain of a shipwrecked trading vessel alleged that the missionaries were there to prepare Japan for conquest.
+However, no definitive historical assessment exists regarding the veracity of this claim, as no direct eyewitness accounts or documents have been preserved.
+Recent scholarship does not support the hypothesis that hearsay information, in the absence of the involved parties, was the primary cause of Hideyoshi's subsequent persecution of missionaries.
+According to Michael Cooper, these claims deepened Hideyoshi's suspicions of the foreign religion.
 From then on, he attempted to curb Catholicism while also maintaining good trading relations with Portugal and Spain, who may have provided military support to Dom Justo Takayama, a Christian daimyō in western Japan.